nhammond129/nhammond129/README.md

 ---

 I'm a maths enthusiast and software developer. \
-I don't have much industry experience, but I'm comfortable hacking around with anything and everything.
+I don't have much industry experience[^1], but I'm comfortable hacking around with anything and everything.

 Feel free to contact me about anything that might interest me.\
 I'm slow at checking my personal email, so if you want a within-a-day response, ping me on Discord.